 This temple with a number of madams has been a home for sannyāsis.
 In Jaffna Sannitti has been the main accommodation and meditating vernue for sannyāsis.

 Speaking to the devotees of Sannittiyan, one cannot resist the conclusion that He is worshipped here largely as the God of Wisdom by those who seek spiritual enlightmant, and as the giver of all boons, worldly and spiritual, to his devotees.

 Temples had been the focal centre for the religious, social, cultural and educational activities of the people as pointed by researches of ancient records (kalvettus).
+Temples provided a place to connect with others--a physical version of conference calling.
 The kovils encompassed within their precincts madams for feeding, musical and dance performances, schools, libraries facilities for scholarly research and medical centres.
 Kings had raja mandapams built in the temples.
 Thus in the ancient times kovils were the centre point not only for worship but also for upilftment and service to humanity.
 The people reaped those benefits of the faith in a divine atmosphere.

 In the same way in a spiritual atmosphere Selva Sannitti heals physical and mental wounds of Murukan's devotees.
 They seek His blessings to cure their illnesses.
 They also seek Murukan's grace for betterment in their life.
 Weddings take place in Valliamman Shrine there, again devoid of the customary rituals but with the blessed tali.
 Several of people's experiences at Selvasannitti of Murukan's grace are written and spoken of.
 A number of books (including songs and articles) and several of devotees have narrated these spiritual experiences which are no doubt manifestations of Murukan's presence at this Divine place.